 What are the blogging myths?

 You may be wondering.
-Are there any myth is online marketing too?
+Is there any myth is online marketing too?

 Yes, there is.

-We’ve watched and heard about the stories of the superheroes.
+We’ve watched and heard about the stories of superheroes.

-Like Superman, the incredible hulk, Voltron, Batman, etc. All these are man-made creations that live 100% in our imaginations than in reality.
+Like Superman, the incredible hulk, Voltron, Batman, etc. All these are manufactured creations that live 100% in our imaginations than in reality.

 There are similar myths that exist too in blogging and online marketing.
-These are widely held ideas, views, belief, theories but sadly, they are false or at least, a half-lie.
+These are widely held ideas, views, beliefs, and theories, but sadly, they are false or, at least, a half-lie.

-They are not 100% as true as you were told.
-They begin with some element of truth, but as you dig deeper analyzing things, you’ll discover they’re just “paper tigers”.
+They are not 100% as accurate as you were told.
+They begin with some element of truth, but as you dig deeper to analyze things, you’ll discover they’re just “paper tigers.”

-If you ignore them, you will succeed in blogging anyway and they’re the least factors that can slow you down.
+If you ignore them, you will succeed in blogging; they’re the minor factors that can slow you down.

-Most of these blogging myths get thrown around by the so-called “guru” and picked up by, most especially, beginner’s blogger.
+Most of these blogging myths get thrown around by the so-called “guru” and picked up by, especially beginner bloggers.

-If you turn deaf ears to these blogging myths, they are the least factors that could ruin your blogging career.
-This is if you know what you’re doing and follow strictly the path that leads to success.
+If you turn deaf ears to these blogging myths, they are minor factors that could ruin your blogging career.
+This is if you know what you’re doing and follow the path that leads to success.

-But before you read further; be warned that some of what you will find on this list may surprise you.
-You may have different views or opinion to some of them.
+But before you read further, be warned that some of what you will find on this list may surprise you.
+You may have different views or opinions on some of them.

-I will advise you to go deep in your search and come back here after that, leave me a comment on what you discovered.
+I will advise you to go deep in your search and return here; after that, comment on what you discovered.

-Who knows, you might come with some surprise too.
+Who knows, you might come with some surprises too.